 Special regulations of colleges and schools, required by the unique nature of their programs of study, may be enacted through the normal approval process.
 These special regulations may not conflict with University regulations on class attendance and absence.

 Religious holy days.
 A student who misses classes or other required activities, including examinations, for the observance of a religious holy day should inform the instructor as far in advance of the absence as possible, so that arrangements can be made to complete an assignment within a reasonable time after the absence.
+Students and instructors who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the Office of Inclusion and Equity.

 Absence for military service.
 In accordance with section 51.9111 of the Texas Education Code, a student is excused from attending classes or engaging in other required activities, including exams, if he or she is called to active military service of a reasonably brief duration.
 The maximum time for which the student may be excused has been defined by the Texas Higher Education Coordinating Board as “no more than 25 percent of the total number of class meetings or the contact hour equivalent (not including the final examination period) for the specific course or courses in which the student is currently enrolled at the beginning of the period of active military service.”
 The student will be allowed a reasonable time after the absence to complete assignments and take exams.
 Policies affecting students who withdraw from the University for military service are given in the Withdrawal section.